Cover Art by Ross Collins.

-Bugg (who feels neither male nor female – you can make up your own mind) has a brother called Dilan.
+Bugg (who feels neither male nor female) has a brother called Dilan.
 They live in a sad seaside town with a burned out pier and a closed down nuclear power station.
 They have recently moved house, and In the corner of their kitchen, is an ancient fridge filled with ancient yoghurts.
 Daring each other, they taste the yoghurts and embark on a time travelling mystery – that takes them back to 1974 and a better, more promising time.

 Jake Hayes.
 The Yoghurt Plot is just my sort of book.
 It features time travel, the seaside, a pain-in-the neck child called Lorna and a lot of yoghurt.
 Fleur Hitchcock has written a run of funny stories in the mode of classic children’s books from the 60s-80s (tailor made for Jackanory), told with an outlandish sci-fi twist.